harithacode/InformationFlow/README.md

 The database connection parameters can be found in lines 115 - 117.
 The scrip also logs a number in a log file for each 1000 tweets it processes.
 This is good for debugging purposes.
 The log file (log.txt) details can be found in line 119.

+The database schema can be found in Twitter database.docx.